census = pd.read_csv('http://bit.ly/censusdataset')17 High-cardinality categorical features

 Let’s talk about categorical features.
 There are two types of categorical features that we’ve covered in the book:

-So far, here’s the advice that I’ve given for encoding nominal and ordinal features:
+So far, here’s the advice that I’ve given you for encoding nominal and ordinal features:

-would output 3 features.
-From each of the three features, the model can learn the relationship between the target value and whether or not a given passenger embarked at that port.
+Embarked has 3 categories, so OneHotEncoder would output 3 features.
+From each of the 3 features, the model can learn the relationship between the target value and whether or not a given passenger embarked at that port.
 For example, the model might learn from the first feature that passengers who embarked at C have a higher survival rate than passengers who didn’t embark at C.

 In this chapter, we’re going to explore whether this advice still holds when you have high-cardinality categorical features, which are categorical features with lots of unique values.